• Skip to primary navigation

 • Add the flour, sugar, baking powder, baking soda and salt into a large bowl and whisk to combine.

 • Heat the butter until melted and hot, but not bubbling.
 Quickly pour it into the cold buttermilk and stir.
-This creates a slightly lumpy mixture, and that’s the secret to achieving perfectly flaky biscuits.
+This creates a slightly lumpy mixture, and that’s the secret to achieving perfectly fluffy biscuits.

 • Pour the liquid into the flour mixture and stir just until combined, forming a dough.
 Be careful not to overmix—it’s okay if the dough is a little shaggy and not completely smooth.